 And once you're done, where do you send it?

-We've recruited Alex Segura, an editor at Archie Comics and its genre-defying Dark Circle Comics imprint, to walk you through the basics, from tightening up your concept, to whittling down what you include, to getting your pitch in the right hands.
+We’ve recruited Alex Segura, former Archie Comics editor and current head of Sales and Marketing at Oni Press, to walk you through the basics, from tightening up your concept, to whittling down what you include, to getting your pitch in the right hands.

 Alex is the author of Star Wars Poe Dameron: Free Fall and the Pete Fernandez series of Miami crime novels.
 He has also written a number of comic books, including the best-selling and critically acclaimed Archie Meets Kiss storyline, which USA Today called "a thoroughly entertaining (and wonderfully bizarre) story", as well as the “Occupy Riverdale” story and Archie Meets Ramones.
 His latest series, The Black Ghost, was named a comic to watch by The New York Times in 2019.